Riverscapes/riverscapes-tools/packages/brat/docs/Getting Started/ModelLogic.md

 weight: 3
 ---

 This page describes the inputs and logic that go into producing each of the BRAT outputs described in the [Working with BRAT Outputs](https://tools.riverscapes.xyz/brat/Getting%20Started/WorkingWithOutputs.html) page.
-An understanding of the model logic will help users to query the data to....
+An understanding of the model logic will help users to query the data to understand what the model outputs mean, and how their values are calculated.
+This also allows the user to refine model results for areas of interest based on the reliability of the input data for that area.

 ## Capacity Estimates
 To estimate the capacity of a riverscape to support dam building activity, BRAT attempts to addresses four primary questions: